ashiina/lambda-local/README.md

 [![Build Status](https://travis-ci.org/ashiina/lambda-local.svg?branch=develop)](https://travis-ci.org/ashiina/lambda-local)
 [![Known Vulnerabilities](https://snyk.io/test/github/ashiina/lambda-local/badge.svg)](https://snyk.io/test/github/ashiina/lambda-local)

-Lambda-local lets you test Amazon Lambda functions on your local machine with sample event data.
+Lambda-local lets you test Amazon Lambda functions on your local machine, by providing a simplisitc API and command-line tool.

 The `context` of the Lambda function is already loaded so you do not have to worry about it.
-You can pass any `event` JSON object as you please.
+The calls are fully customizable, as you can pass any `event` (JSON) object to any `handler` function.

 ## Install